realAleksha/kotli/docs/about.md

 ---
 slug: /
 sidebar_position: 1
-title: Core principals
+title: About
 ---

-Kotli helps to prepare the architecture of your product and generate all required production-ready artifacts based on it (layers, source codes, solution templates, documentation, CI/CD automation, etc).
+**Kotli** helps to prepare the architecture of your product and generate all required production-ready artifacts based on it (layers, source codes, solution templates, documentation, CI/CD automation, etc).

 The project is driven by the following principals: